 Finances in Retirement - Investments

-This isn’t a surprise, since Americans reached historic levels of revolving debt in 2017.
-Following a record paydown in 2020 of $82.9 billion, Americans added $87.3 billion in new credit card debt in 2021, according to WalletHub.
-However, even if you have a significant amount of credit card debt, it may not make sense to take an early distribution.
+This isn’t surprising since Americans reached historic levels of revolving debt in 2017.
+Following a record paydown of $82.9 billion in 2020, Americans added $87.3 billion in new credit card debt in 2021, according to WalletHub.
+However, even if you have a significant amount of credit card debt, taking an early distribution may not make sense.

 What are the Penalties for an Early Distribution from an IRA or 401(k)?